 Salmonellae are motile, Gram-negative bacilli that can infect or colonize a wide range of mammalian hosts.
 Since its discovery, these bacteria fascinated the medical community, primarily because of the antigenic diversity within the genus, which led to the assignment of isolates to more than 2500 different serovars.

 The inception of Salmonella genetics can be traced back to the discoveries and descriptions of remarkable phenomena of antigenic variation in this genus.
-The second epoch came with the success in transfer of the fertility factor from E. coli to Salmonella and the hybrid formation between them, which has been used for constructing the chromosome map of this microorganism.
+The second epoch came with the success in the transfer of the fertility factor from E. coli to Salmonella and the hybrid formation between them, which has been used for constructing the chromosome map of this microorganism.

 Core genome and mobile elements